PolarisVoid/startup/README.md

 # Pivot

-This application's purpose is to change the way you plan out your day through time blocking, automatic task scheduling, and more.
+This application is designed to simplify your daily planning and organization.
+With powerful features like time blocking, automatic task scheduling, and more, it revolutionizes the way you manage your busy schedule.
+Say goodbye to the chaos of juggling multiple calendars and hello to effortless organization.
+The intuitive interface and seamless integration make it easy for students and returned missionaries to take control of their day.
+Set goals, simplify your schedule, and achieve more with ease.

 ## Specification Deliverable

 ### Elevator Pitch

 Are you a student or returned missionary overwhelmed by a busy schedule? **Pivot** is your new daily planner.
-It's like a personalized Areabook, helping you effortlessly manage class assignments, appointments, and work.
+It helps you effortlessly manage class assignments, appointments, and work.
 Save time by consolidating all your schedules into one place.
 With Pivot, you can set goals, share your schedule, and pivot your plans for that date on Friday night.
 Don't miss out on opportunities because your schedule is full.
-Simplify your life and achieve more with Pivot.
+Simplify your life, boost productivity, and achieve more with Pivot - the ultimate tool for mastering your day.

 ### Design